finos/greenkey-intercom-sdk/examples/es6/README.md

-# GreenKey Voice SDK Example - Vanilla ES6
+# GreenKey Intercom SDK Example - Vanilla ES6

 This repository contains an example of using Vanilla ES6 to communicate with the GreenKey Voice backend.